auth0/docs/articles/user-profile/overview-user-profile.md

 There are three other types of tokens that can be returned during authentication:

-* an Auth0 Access Token;
+* Auth0 Access Token
-* a 3rd party provider Access Token;
+* Third-party provider Access Token
-* a Refresh Token.
+* Refresh Token

-For more information on tokens and claims see the [Token Overview](/tokens).
+For more information on tokens and claims see the [Tokens](/tokens).

 ## User Profile data modification